rizkyramadhanch/rizkyramadhanch/README.md

 </div>
 <br>

 👋 Hello...
 My full name is Rizky Ramadhan, so you can call me "Rizky".
-I'm Devops Engineer who specialized in *Cloud Infrastructure* side, but also have an ability to code in *backend* side.
+I'M IT Engineer who specialized in *Devops | SRE | Cloud Infrastructure* side, but also have an ability to code in *backend* side.
 Very passionate about modern *backend technology* using JavaScript/TypeScript and golang while taking into consideration the latest trends and techniques.

 ## 💼 Career
-Currently working in *Engineering Division* as a  ***Senior Devops Engineer*** at [PT Amartha Mikro Fintek](https://www.linkedin.com/company/amartha/mycompany/).
-Helping amartha to build modern infrastructure for *Financial Service* with technology throughout Southeast Asia.
+Currently working in *Engineering Division* as a  ***Infrastructure Site Reliability Engineer*** at [PT Ruang Raya INdonesia](https://www.linkedin.com/company/ruangguru-com/).
+Helping Ruangguru to build modern infrastructure for *Education Service* with technology throughout Southeast Asia.

 ## 💻 Skilset
 - Microservices Architecture